-Arrive to the interview 10 to 15 minutes early

-• Don't be late, but don't arrive too early either as your interviewer(s) might not be ready to meet you.
+- Do not be late, arrive to the interview 10 to 15 minutes early but don't arrive too early either as your interviewer(s) might not be ready to meet you. - For a virtual interview, make sure you are ready to log on 10 minutes prior to your interview time.